CASE STUDY: Just Eat

 Ensure everything we said and did gave Lloyds the opportunity to settle with victims in a way that could enhance the bank’s reputation.

-Working with the SME Alliance lobby group, a supportive legal team led by Nick Gould of gunnercooke, the Modus Mediation team and other victims, we were able to generate over 100 pieces of media coverage, including features on all the major TV news bulletins, File on Four on BBC Radio and a six-page feature in the Financial Times.
+Working with the SME Alliance lobby group, a supportive legal team led by Nick Gould of gunnercooke, and other victims, we were able to generate over 100 pieces of media coverage, including features on all the major newspapers and TV news bulletins, File on Four on BBC Radio and a six-page feature in the Financial Times.

 Lloyds set up a compensation scheme which started pay outs to victims in June 2017, and settled with Nikki and Paul Turner in November.
-However, the fight still continues for some of the victims.
+However, frustration about how this scheme operated led SME Alliance to pressurise Lloyds into agreeing to an independent review of compensation payments, which ruled in December 2019 that Lloyds had to pay a lot more to victims.

 CASE STUDY: Opsydia